wlh15-ai/javascript-1/README.md

 }
 ```

-> In this example, the function `sayHi` is able to use the variable `name` because it is part of the **global scope**.
+> In this example, the function `sayHi` is able to use the variable `name` because it is part of the "global scope".
 Any variable that is declared in the global scope is available anywhere in our file.
 >
 > However, if we attempted to access our `greeting` variable outside of the function `sayHi`, we would be unable to do so because when we create a new code block, we create a new scope.
-We are able to look up into more general scopes, but not able to look down into more specific scopes.
+We are able to "look out" into more general scopes, but not able to "look down" into more specific scopes.

-#### let and const
+#### Let and Const

 ---

-Beginning with ES6, we were given new ways to declare variables.
-We no longer have to use the `var` keyword and can instead declare variables using the `let` keyword and the `const` keyword.
-While `const` has some special properties, we use `let` the same way we use `var`
+With ES6, developers were given new ways to make variable declarations, the `let` and `const` keywords.
+Each have special properties.
+For the most part, `let` can be used just like `var`. `const` is unique in that it prevents the variable from being reassigned a value. `const` makes its value constant.
+Both `let` and `const` are block scoped, as opposed to `var` which is globally scoped.

 #### let